1. Chairman’s Statement:

 A progressive closure of these breweries was started with Burton sold to Bass and the Alloa Brewery closed, after 188 years of continuous brewing, with a last mash on 29th April 1998.
 I must have brought a tear to Allan’s eyes to see the brewery which he had overseen for so many years be thrown aside.

-However, Allan’s career did not end with the brewery closure, He was offered the role of Sales, Marketing and Distribution Director to continue Carlsberg-Tetley’s operations in Scotland, a role which he held until his retirement.
+However, Allan’s career did not end with the brewery closure.
+He was offered the role of Sales, Marketing and Distribution Director to continue Carlsberg-Tetley’s operations in Scotland and then as Chairman until his retirement.

 In his private life Allan was a great supporter of Clackmannanshire County Cricket Club being its President for many years and starting the practice of bringing in a professional coach, usually from overseas, to help the players over the summer months.